-Mr. Campbell has been a member of the board of advisors of Lee Truck Equipment, Inc. (d/b/a Casper's Truck Equipment) since July 2007.
+Mr. Campbell serves on the Board of Directors of Natural Grocers, Inc. by Vitamin Cottage, Inc., and the Board of Advisors of Lee Truck Equipment, Inc. (d/b/a Casper's Truck Equipment).
 He performed project work as a financial and accounting consultant both individually and with Resources Connection from January 2003 to December 2005.
 Mr. Campbell served in the technical support department of the National Office of Deloitte & Touche LLP, and he was the lead technical accounting and auditing partner in the Denver office prior to his retirement in June 2001.
 Mr. Campbell is a Certified Public Accountant and holds an M.B.A. degree from the University of Michigan and a B.S. degree from the United States Military Academy.
 As a result, he has significant expertise with the financial reporting issues facing the Company, including SEC reporting and internal control design and implementation.
 Mr. Campbell also has extensive experience with mergers and acquisitions, and capital markets transactions.
 Mr. Campbell is recognized as both a Governance Fellow and a Certified Professional Director in the United States by the National Association of Corporate Directors.

-I. Stewart Farwell, age 71.
+I. Stewart Farwell, age 72.
 Director since 2006.